peter-byun/recoil-inspector/README.md

 # Installation Guide

-1. Install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en-US) from the Chrome web store.

-   1-2.
-Install Recoil Inspector devtool from the Chrome web store.
-   (Not yet available, but if you want you can try it out by building it from the source code.
-See the Contributing.md file.)

-2. Install the NPM package.
+1. Install the NPM package.
    ```zsh
    npm install recoil-inspector
    ```
-3. Import the package in your entry point like the below examples.
+2. Import the package in your entry point like the below examples.

    ```tsx
    // Client Side Rendering app using Vite's React template.